L&S Teaching Mentors Program

 Teaching Department: English

-Haley has been teaching for almost two years, in multiple areas including feminist literature, film and literature, a 100-level legal studies course, and presently a 100-level ethnic studies class.
-Haley enjoys changing disciplines and professors because she appreciates the opportunity to grow and be challenged as she develops as an educator, and each term she strives to gain a new skillset.
+Haley has been teaching for over two years, in multiple areas including feminist literature, film and literature, a 100-level legal studies course, a 100-level ethnic studies class, and presently an English 100 class.
+Haley enjoys changing disciplines because she appreciates the opportunity to grow and be challenged as she develops as an educator, and each term she strives to gain a new skillset.
 Her very favorite class to teach was also her first class – ENGL 144, African Feminisms with her advisor and mentor Professor Ainehi Edoro.
-Professor Edoro really nurtured her creative approach to teaching, and she developed close bonds with those students that continue today, many letters of recommendation and office hours later!
-Teaching that class taught her how to reach students and connect them to their interests, but also how to model for your students a standard of excellence and rigor.
+Professor Edoro really nurtured Haley’s creative approach to teaching and Haley has developed close bonds with those students that continue today, many letters of recommendation and office hours later!
+Teaching ENGL 144 taught Haley how to reach students and connect them to their interests, but also how to model for your students a standard of excellence and rigor.
 Haley’s approach to teaching since having that experience has been to make learning engaging, and to create an environment where students feel comfortable growing and supporting one another.

 Sam Kramer